Review of the ecclesiastical court judgments during December 2019

 See Re St. Bartholomew Aldbrough ECC Yor 7 supra.

-Re All Saints Preston ECC Bla 4 The petition was brought on behalf of the Blackburn Diocesan Board of Finance which wished to transfer to Lancashire Museum Services a bell from the church, which had been closed four years previously.
+Re St. James Church Kirk ECC Bla 4 The petition was brought on behalf of the Blackburn Diocesan Board of Finance which wished to transfer to Lancashire Museum Services a bell from the church, which had been closed four years previously.
 The future of the building is being dealt with as such by the DBF under the relevant provisions.
 When the application was first subject to the Public Notice procedure under the Faculty Jurisdiction Rules 2015, no objection or other representation was forthcoming, and the Chancellor therefore granted the application .

 A local MP wrote to the Diocesan Registry to say that the bell should be retained in the church because a local group, the Church Kirk Regeneration Trust (“CKRT”), was in the process of completing an assessment of the site, after which they intended to develop proposals for the use of the church building.
 No formal orders were made on receiving this out of time objection, but the implementation of the faculty was essentially put on hold for further consideration .
 The history of the bell which dated from 1537 is given in paragraphs to .